colinta/StrangeCase/README.rst

 ``extensions`` is a list of ``package.paths``.

 If you specify these in config.py, you can import the extension/filter and assign it to the list.
 Otherwise, in config.yaml, use a dot-separated path, similar to how you would write an ``import`` statement, but include the class name.

-There are a couple built-in processors that are not imported & registered by default: categories and image.
+There are a couple built-in processors that are not imported & registered by
+default: categories and image.

 In config.py, you can add context variables that need the **POWER OF PYTHON**.
-Things like datetime.time().
+Things like ``time.time(), datetime.datetime.now()``.
-I might add a way to do this in the YAML, but *probably not* (unless the community argues for its inclusion).

 Example of all this nonsense using ``config.py``::

-    # you must provide an initial CONFIG dictionary.
-    # unless you want to do something crazy, it is best to import it from strange_case_config
-    from strange_case_config import CONFIG

     # import the processors you want to use.  you don't have to do anything with them,
     # it is enough just to import them.